Eschwege: Jewish community

 Already by the Middle Ages, there were Jews living in Eschwege (first reference in 1301).
 In the persecution arising in the time of the Black Death, the Jewish community was wiped out.
 In 1457, a Judengasse (“Jews’ Lane”) was mentioned, and from 1507 comes mention of the vicus iudaicus.
 The Judengasse lay in the town centre between Kohlenmarkt and Neuer Steinweg.
 In 1580, 30 Jewish inhabitants were counted in town.
 By the mid 18th century, this had risen to 171 (4.9% of the whole population).
 The families earned their livelihood at first almost exclusively from livestock trading and goods trading (textiles).
 In the 19th century, however, many Jewish trading, business and industrial operations arose, which earned great importance to the town's economic life.
 Even in public life, the Jewish inhabitants readily took part.
 The community belonged to the Lower Hesse (Kassel) Rabbinate Region, although it had its own district rabbinate.
 The Jewish population peaked in 1885, when there were 549.
 As early as 1838, a synagogue had been dedicated.
-Its interior was utterly destroyed on Kristallnacht (9 November 1938).
+Its interior was utterly destroyed on 8 November 1938, one day before the nationwide Kristallnacht.
 Since 1954, the former synagogue has served as Eschwege's New Apostolic church.

 After 1933, some of the Jewish community's members left Eschwege or emigrated as Jews were being stripped of their rights and subjected to reprisals.
 Four hundred and twenty-one left in 1933 alone, many of them for the United States (80).
 In 1941 and 1942, the last hundred or so Jewish residents were deported to the death camps.

 After 1945, a displaced persons camp to lodge Jewish death camp survivors was set up under the supervision of the United Nations Relief and Rehabilitation Administration and lasted a few years.
 Almost all the camp dwellers emigrated to Israel once that state had been founded.
 The Jews left in Eschwege were in the long run too few in number to be able to form a community.

 Politics

 Town council

-The municipal election held on 26 March 2006 yielded the following results:
+The municipal election held on 14 March 2021 yielded the following results:

 Social Democrats and the FDP work together on town council.